-22 An excellent chronological account of most of the cases examined in Part III has previously been made in the following piece - Shrutanjaya Bhardwaj, A fundamental right to be presumed innocent, The P39A Criminal Blog, April 5, 2022, available at https://p39ablog.com/2022/04/a-fundamental-right-to-be-presumed-innocent/ (Last visited on July 25, 2024).
-Bhardwaj's piece analyses the judgements chronologically in terms of their opinions on whether the presumption of innocence is a fundamental right under the Constitution.
-This paper has referred to Bhardwaj's piece, and used the judgements it cites, in building its analysis in Part III; at the same time, there is an added element to the analysis of the judgements in this paper - the author has primarily highlighted the inconsistency in how the SC has (explicitly or implicitly) dealt with whether the presumption of innocence exists at a pre-trial stage.
+22 An excellent chronological account of most of the cases examined in Part III has previously been made in the following piece - Shrutanjaya Bhardwaj, A Fundamental Right to be Presumed Innocent, The P39A Criminal Law Blog, April 5, 2022, available at https://p39ablog.com/2022/04/a-fundamental-right-to-be-presumed-innocent/ (Last visited on July 25, 2024).
+Bhardwaj's piece analyses the judgments chronologically in terms of their opinions on whether the presumption of innocence is a fundamental right under the Constitution.
+This paper has referred to Bhardwaj's piece, and used the judgments it cites, in building its analysis in Part III; at the same time, there is an added element to the analysis of the judgments in this paper - the author has primarily highlighted the inconsistency in how the SC has (explicitly or implicitly) dealt with whether the presumption of innocence exists at a pre-trial stage.
 As such, the focus is not majorly on its status as a fundamental right (as in Bhardwaj's piece), but rather on the question of at what stage the presumption applies, given the overall focus of the paper.